hero media

 The dry season from May to October is the best time to explore the red rock formations and dusty roads of the enormous Kimberley region.

 It’s also when humpback whales make their annual journey from Antarctica to this remote corner of Western Australia.
-Calves and adults alike are protected by islands and reefs, for the breeding season.
+Calves and adults alike are protected by islands and reefs for the breeding season.

 8. Eyre Peninsula, SA

-A 12 or so-hour drive in the opposite direction of Victor Harbor will take you to the high cliffs of the Head of Bight.
+A 12 or so-hour drive in the opposite direction of Victor Harbour will take you to the high cliffs of the Head of Bight.
 Near the Nullarbor Plain on the Eyre Peninsula, the high vantage point offers another excellent location to see whales.

 Southern right whales give birth near here, meaning you will also make out calves playing with their mothers in the relatively safe waters.
 The best time to come to spot them here is in August.